-When is the best time to visit Israel?
-For visitors making the journey chiefly for religious interest, virtually any time of year is a good time to visit the country.
+For visitors making the journey chiefly for religious interest, any time of year is a good time to visit the country.
 Most visitors will want to take two things into consideration when planning their visit: the weather and holidays.
-Summers, generally considered to extend from April to October, can be very hot with humid conditions along the coast, whereas winter (November-March) brings cooler temperatures but also the possibility of rainy days.
+Summers, generally considered to extend from April to October, can be very hot with humid conditions along the coast, whereas winter (November-March) brings cooler temperatures but also the possibility of rain.

 Shabbat and Saturday Travel

 In the Jewish religion Shabbat, or Saturday, is the holy day of the week and because Israel is the Jewish State, you can expect travel to be impacted by the country-wide observance of Shabbat.
 All public offices and most businesses are closed on Shabbat, which begins Friday afternoon and ends on Saturday evening.

 In Tel Aviv, most restaurants remain open while trains and buses just about everywhere do not run, or if they do, it's on a very restricted schedule.
 This can complicate plans for day trips on Saturday unless you have a car.
-(Also note that El Al, Israel's national airline, does not operate flights on Saturdays).
+(Also note that El Al, Israel's national airline, does not operate flights on Saturdays or religious holidays).
 By contrast, Sunday is the start of the work week in Israel.

-While most of the larger hotels in Israel serve kosher food, there is no binding law and most restaurants in cities like Tel Aviv are not kosher.
+While most of the larger hotels in Israel serve kosher food, there is no binding law and many restaurants in cities like Tel Aviv are not kosher.
 That said, kosher restaurants, which display a kashrut certificate granted to them by the local rabbinate, are generally easy to find by asking a hotel concierge or searching online.

 The risk of terrorism remains a threat both in America and abroad.
 However, because Israelis have had the misfortune of experiencing terrorism for a longer time than Americans, they have developed a culture of vigilance in security matters that is more entrenched than our own.
-You can expect to see full-time security guards to be stationed outside supermarkets, busy restaurants, banks, and shopping malls, and bag checks are the norm.
+You can expect to see full-time security guards stationed outside supermarkets, busy restaurants, banks, and shopping malls, and bag checks are the norm.
 It takes a few seconds away from the ordinary routine but is second-nature to Israelis and after just a few days will be for you, too.